solliancenet/Solliance_AI_Led_business_process_automation/Hands-on lab/HOL step-by step - Title xxx.md

    ![Generate SAS panel is open.
 All permissions are selected.
 The expiry date is set to a month further.
 Generate SAS token, and URL button is selected.
 Copy button for SAS URL is highlighted.](media/storage-generate-sas-claimstraining-copy.png "Blob SAS URL Copy")

-4. Go back to your resource group and select 'contoso-fr-SUFFIX' **(1)** Azure Forms Recognizer service where SUFFIX represents a unique string value for your resource group.
+4. Go back to your resource group and select **contoso-fr-SUFFIX (1)** Azure Forms Recognizer service where SUFFIX represents a unique string specific to your resource group.

    ![Lab resource group is open.
 Azure Forms Recognizer account is highlighted.](media/select-forms-recognizer.png "Select Forms Recognizer Service")